Thursday, December 11, 2008

 So we put her on our stoop.
 She would wish us well on our way to work every morning and was a great companion for me when I was waiting for Rob to get home in the evening.
 She and I were getting very close; sharing our innermost thoughts, fears, and dreams.

-Then one evening--only 2 days after Halloween--Rob was going outside to meet some friends on the street.
+(This is a picture of all of the finished pumpkins at the party...Edith is the menacing-looking one, 3rd from the right) Then one evening--only 2 days after Halloween--Rob was going outside to meet some friends on the street.
 I heard him open the door, heard him take a few steps, heard him mutter "Oh Crap!" then heard a dull smash.
 My heart sank and I knew a something terrible had happened.

 HE KICKED EDITH DOWN THE STAIRS!
 I ran outside and found her smashed to smithereens on the pavement....All of a sudden a budding friendship had been destroyed.